 Alcohol withdrawal is different for everybody.
 There is a wide range of factors that determine how severe, or not severe, your symptoms may be.
 These include:

 The severity of the addiction.
-An individual who drank all day every day in large volumes may have worse alcohol withdrawal symptoms than someone who didn’t drink as much or as frequently.
+An individual who drank all day and every day in large volumes may have worse alcohol withdrawal symptoms than someone who didn’t drink as much or as frequently.

 Common symptoms experienced in the first 72 hours include: